shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Mudrich wagged her tail as she accepted the hoof clippings.
 “Thank you, Neffie.”

 “It’s Nephalie.
-And next time this happens, don’t break the wall.”
+And don’t do this again, *please*.”
 She left.

 Mudrich handed Ersatzica the hoof clippings.
 She moved the bed back to where it had been.
-Then she helped carry the boots to Ersie’s workshop.
+Then she carried the boots to Ersie’s workshop.

 “So what do you think these boots do?”
+Mudrich said.

 “Well before we test, I need to clean them up first.
 I don’t even know if we can put them on to find out.”